Choosing the Right E-Commerce Platform

 Limitations to Consider

-SaaS solutions allow you to launch an online shop quickly and without technical skills, as hosting, security and maintenance are fully managed by the provider.
-However, before committing, read the terms and conditions carefully, as these platforms are often subject to non-European legislation that may not comply with Swiss GDPR and nFADP regulations.
+SaaS solutions let you launch an online shop quickly, without technical skills: hosting, security and maintenance are managed by the provider.
+Before committing, read the terms carefully: these platforms often fall under non-European legislation, sometimes outside GDPR and nFADP compliance.

 Open-Source E-Commerce Solutions